vp-mithun/mithunvpsite/source/_posts/user-secrets-asp-net-core.md

         public string TwitterAPIKey { get; set; }
         public string GoogleAPI { get; set; }
     }
-}
+}{% endcodeblock %}

 We need to add configuration section called "AppKeys" in appsettings.json file.
+{% codeblock lang:json %}
 "AppKeys": {
     "TwitterAPIKey": "",
     "GoogleAPI": ""
-  }
+  }{% endcodeblock %}

 Right Click project name --> Click "Manage User Secrets" and modify it accordingly
+{% codeblock lang:json %}
 {
   "AppKeys": {
     "TwitterAPIKey": "ABCDERF3456",
     "GoogleAPI": "XYZ12345"
   }
-}
+}{% endcodeblock %}

 >  **Appsettings.json** and **secrets.json** structure should be same to use them in application.

 Ensure that "**Microsoft.Extensions.Options.ConfigurationExtensions": "1.0.0-rc2-final**" is added to project.json.
 Open Startup.cs and add highlighted line.
 C# class we created in Models folder will be loaded with values from secrets.json to accessed across application using DI.
+{% codeblock lang:cs %}
 public void ConfigureServices(IServiceCollection services)
     {
         services.Configure<AppKeyConfig>(Configuration.GetSection("AppKeys"));
         services.AddMvc();

         // Other code removed to have clarity.
-        }
+    }{% endcodeblock %}

 **Note**: The _appsettings.json_ "AppKeys" section values will be overridden by values of secrets.json "_AppKeys_" because we have added "AddUserSecrets()" after appsettings.json is built.
 Now open any file in MVC application to access these secret values.
 Since ASP.NET Core offers Dependency Injection by default, its easy to inject these secret values wherever needed.
 I will open HomeController.cs, inject "AppKeysConfig" in constructor, read those values in About action method.
+{% codeblock lang:cs %}
 using CoreDemoApp.Models;
 using Microsoft.AspNetCore.Mvc;
 using Microsoft.Extensions.Options;